-The #murraytweetindex, compiled by communications consultancy Murray, ranks over 720 journalists across six parameters, measuring popularity, quality of engagement and level of activity.
+In its sixth year, the #murraytweetindex - compiled by communications consultancy Murray - ranked over 700 journalists across six parameters, measuring popularity, quality of engagement and level of activity.